Azure/azure-functions-openai-extension/samples/chat/README.md

 ## Prerequisites

-Refer root level [README](../../README.md) for pre - requisites.
+Please refer to the root level [README](../../README.md/#requirements) for prerequisites.

 ## Running the sample

-1. (In Visual Studio Code), For node js, press `F1` to open the command palette.
-In the command palette, search for and select `Azurite: Start`
+1. Start Azurite for local development storage, [refer](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) doc for more details.
 2. Reference the table below for instructions on building and starting the app:

     | Language Worker | Command |